jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/documentManagement.rst

 12. **Page break** allows to set a mark after which new page will be started in the printed version of the document.
 In the digital version it is marked as a grey line
 13. **Split document** allows to split document vertically on two equal parts.
 All content which has been added before applying split option will be added to the left part of the document
 14. **Document options** allows to open context menu with document options.
 Allowed options: Clone, Delete, Page size, Page orientation
-15. **Right side bar menu** allows to add dynamic field, configure template details and template flow.
+15. **Right side bar menu** allows to add :ref:`dynamic fields <fields>`, configure template details and template flow.
 Menu opens by click or opened by default for screen resolution bigger than 1920p
 16. **Document editor area** where you can add text, images, tables and dynamic fields

 ---------------------------------